Affordable Life Insurance Protection for Your Family

 Some term life insurance policies will expire at the end of the policy term, while others will go into years of annually renewable term coverage, which means the premium will increase each year, before the policy expires.

 Term life insurance plans do expire, and it’s important to keep up with your regular premium payments to continue your coverage.
-Since in a term insurance contract, there is no cash accumulation that builds up inside the policy, if the insurance premiums are not paid, the term policy will expire for non-payment of premium.
+Since in a term insurance contract, there is no cash accumulation that builds up inside the policy, if the insurance premiums are not paid, the term policy will be canceled (expire) for non-payment of premium.

 In a Permanent life insurance policy, it may be possible to have the coverage continue without premium payment, by an automatic premium loan provision, or other means.